sssooonnnggg/luau-debugger/README.md

   |               # a debugger implemented with luau internal debug
   |               # api directly without hooking
   |
-  ├── luaud       # A Luau executable with debugger support, for testing purpose ├── extensions  # VSCode extension for Luau debugger └── tests       # Tests with lua scripts
+  ├── luaud       # A minimal Luau executable with debug support ├── extensions  # VSCode extension for Luau debugger └── tests       # Tests with lua scripts
 ```